-6.3.3 Risks from increased redemptions or subscriptions
+5.3.3 Risks from increased redemptions or subscriptions

 Buy and sell orders from investors cause liquidity to flow into and out of the Fund, respectively.
 The inflows and outflows, after netting, can result in either a net inflow or a net outflow of the Fund's liquid assets.
 This net inflow or net outflow can cause the fund manager to buy or sell assets, which generates transaction costs.
 This is especially true when liquid assets exceed or fall short of a ratio set by the Management Company for the Fund as a result of the inflows or outflows.
-The resulting transaction costs are charged to the Fund and can adversely affect the Fund's performance.
+The resulting transaction costs are charged to the Fund and can adversely affect the Fund's perfor mance.
 In the case of inflows, an increased fund liquidity can diminish the performance of the Fund if the Management Company cannot invest the funds under adequate conditions or cannot do so in a timely manner.

-6.3.4 Risk associated with public holidays in specific regions/ countries tion dates of the Fund.
+5.3.4 Risk associated with public holidays in specific regions/ countries

+According to the investment strategy, investments for the Fund are to be made in specific regions and countries in particular.
+Local public holidays in these regions or countries may result in differences between stock exchange trading days of these regions or countries and the valuation dates of the Fund.
 The Fund may consequently be unable to react to market developments in these regions or countries on the same day if that day is not a valuation date, or it may be unable to act on a valuation date that is not a trading day in the markets of these regions or countries.
 As a result, the Fund might be prevented from selling assets in the time required.
 This can adversely affect the ability of the Fund to meet redemption requests or other payment obligations.